JakubGajewski/BikeWeather/README.md

 This Java application is created to help cyclists with planning their trips!

-We can check here if the outdoor conditions in picked city are good for outdoor activities.
-Application informs you about weather conditions and air pollution, and warns, if some dangers (like high pollution level or thunderstorms) may appear.
+We can check here if the outdoor conditions in chosen cities are good for outdoor activities.
+Application informs you about weather conditions and air pollution, and warns, if some dangers (like high air pollution level or thunderstorms) may appear.

 API used in the application are OpenWeatherMap and Airly.